Parc Monceau is one of the Parisians’ favourite public parks, situated in the wealthy 8th arrondissement of Paris.

 The area of the park covers 8.2 hectares and its circumference is approximately 1.1 km long.

 Most of the original follies from the 18th century are now gone, except for the Egyptian pyramid.
-Nevertheless, the park contains a few structures were added by Baron Haussmann in the 19th century, including statues and exotic trees.
+Nevertheless, the park contains a few structures that were added by Baron Haussmann in the 19th century, including statues and exotic trees.

 Next to it stands the miniature Egyptian pyramid, one of the few original follies still existing today.